Date Your Spouse on a Budget

 One piece of marriage advice that you'll hear at every marriage conference is that it is important to date your spouse.
 It can become too easy to fall into a rut with day-to-day married life, so mixing in "dates" - those plans that take you out of your normal routine - are necessary.
 Sometimes that means getting dressed up and trying a new trendy restaurant in town or maybe going to a concert or even doing a staycation at a local hotel.
 But sometimes the budget simply doesn't have room for a fancy, expensive date... and that's okay!

 Dustin and I can certainly relate.
-We have tried to be very intentional with date nights (or even date days) this year.
+We have tried to be very intentional with date nights (or even date days) the past couple of years.
 Some months that means a nice dinner out.
-But here recently we have been choosing to allocate money toward fall decor for the house and revamping each of our wardrobes, which leaves a little less for dates... but that doesn't mean our dates need to stop!
+But here recently we have been choosing to allocate money toward a few bigger ticket purchases, which leaves a little less for dates... but that doesn't mean our dates need to stop!
 Here are some of our favorite ways to "date" on a budget:

 1. Game Night

 I don't know about you guys, but we love to play games.
 Our normal go-to is Monopoly, though we also enjoy Yahtzee and plugging in the Wii to bowl or play Mario Kart.
 Pick a game (or two) you enjoy, break out a bottle of wine, and enjoy a night in.
-Also, if you're both competitive, be careful about rubbing in a victory... if game night ends in a fight, then it wasn't a good date.
+Also, if you're both competitive, be careful about rubbing in a victory... if game night ends in a fight instead of a celebration, then was it a good date?

 2. Get Outdoors

 There is something refreshing, both individually and as a couple, about interacting with nature.
 Go for a hike, walk a trail, climb to a nearby summit, or even just take a stroll around your neighborhood.
 Put your phones in a backpack and enjoy each other's company.
 Here in Birmingham, Dustin and I like to head up to King's Chair at Oak Mountain.
 The view is amazing and it's neat to share a sense of accomplishment with your spouse.
 If you have a dog, take him along - make it a family affair!
-Or maybe you could simply go to a nearby park and have a picnic or throw a frisbee around.
+Or maybe you could simply go to a nearby park and have a picnic.
 The key is getting outside!

 3. Take Advantage of Local Events